Tuesday, December 30, 2025

 I experience a new desire -

-That all peoples be blessed by God.
+Be blessed by God.

 Worldly desire, that labyrinth of mirrors,

-Has held me in thrall (in chains?)
+Has held me in thrall (or in chains?)

-And bids me grasp all the world,
+And bids me grasp for all the world,

 But nothing will satisfy.